Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system

-These strategies are broadly classified as passive control \cite{richards2003passive, zhao2015review} and active control \cite{mcmanus1993review, zhao2018review}.
-Here, we are concerned with the open-loop active control of thermoacoustic instability.
-Open-loop control is achieved through external acoustic forcing \cite{bellows2008nonlinear, balusamy2015nonlinear} or fuel-air modulation \cite{seume1998application, uhm2005low} where the suppression depends on the forced synchronization of the thermoacoustic system \cite{balusamy2015nonlinear, guan2019open, roy2020mechanism}.
-However, the implementation of acoustic forcing and fuel-air modulation remains quite challenging.
-Specifically, acoustic forcing mechanisms do not scale up with the amplitude levels of realistic turbulent combustors, and modulating fuel-air values is unreliable over the required service lifespan of combustors.
+These control strategies are broadly classified as passive control \cite{richards2003passive, zhao2015review} and active control \cite{mcmanus1993review, zhao2018review}.
+In passive control, some aspects of the combustor, such as the acoustic characteristics or the heat release rate dynamics is changed independently of the combustor operation \citep{zhao2015review}.
+The change in acoustic characteristics can be achieved by the use of acoustic damping resonators \citep{dupere2005use} and the change in heat release dynamics by fuel injection strategy \citep{steele2000passive} or fuel staging \cite{samarasinghe2017effect}.
+However, passive control strategies are effective only over a limited range of frequencies, require expensive and time-consuming design adjustments, and may be detrimental to engine performance.
+An alternate technique is active control which can be implemented in two different ways \citep{candel2002combustion}: closed-loop and open-loop control.
+During closed-loop active control, the state of the combustor is continuously monitored and control measures are adopted based on the specific state of the system \citep{zhao2018review}.
+In contrast, open-loop active control is achieved by forcing the system using actuators, without any feedback from controllers or sensors monitoring the dynamics in the combustor \citep{cosic2012open}.
+Active control is typically achieved through external acoustic forcing \cite{bellows2008nonlinear, balusamy2015nonlinear} or fuel-air modulation \cite{seume1998application, uhm2005low} where the suppression depends on the forced synchronization of the thermoacoustic system \cite{balusamy2015nonlinear, guan2019open, roy2020mechanism}.
+However, the implementation of these techniques remains quite challenging.
+Specifically, acoustic forcing mechanisms do not scale up with the amplitude levels of realistic turbulent combustors, and modulating fuel-air values are unreliable over the extremely long lifespan of turbulent combustors \citep{wu2018numerical,guan2019open}.